smian0/mcp-agile-flow/ai-docs/epic-7-memory-graph-removal/story-3-remove-tests.md

     server.memory_manager = manager
 ```

-This setup code will need to be removed or modified.
+This setup code has been removed or modified as part of this story.

 ## Chat Command Log

 - User: Create a new epic to remove the memory graph from the MCP server
 - AI: Created Epic-7-memory-graph-removal with story-3 for removing tests
+- User: Update test suite to remove memory graph references
+- AI: Removed memory graph tests and updated test fixtures